blfcweb/biggestlittlefc.github.io/theme/story-00.md

 <h3>INT.
 HOTEL MEETING FLOOR - DAY</h3>
 <p>The sound of footsteps ring through darkness in a distant echo upon tiled floor.
 Fade from black to a poorly lit hallway, covered in stained and cracked off-white tiles.
 A light overhead flickers.
 Cobwebs line the corners of the hallway.
 To one side is some construction equipment, roped off by yellow caution tape.</p>
 <p>The footsteps become rhythmic as a set of heels joins in the beat with click-like percussion.
 Slowly, more varied footsteps join in the rhythm.
 The jingle of keys adds a bit of melody.</p>
 <p>In a pitch black room, yellow light beams from around a rusted door frame.
 The footstep rhythm gets louder and faster in pace.
 A shadow slides across the bottom of the door and stops as it fills the frame.
 Keys jingle.
-There’s a pause.
+There's a pause.
 The door lock clunks.
 Light creeps into the room as the door opens.</p>
 <p>DIEGO, a wiry, spotted hyena in a black heavy metal t-shirt, dark baggy pants, and all the air of a rock star or stage performer, walks into the room.
 He drops a set of keys into a chair, which erupts with a cloud of dust.
 KAREN, a short, timid looking fox in a skirt suit follows Diego into the room.
 She fans away the dust from her face and flips on the light.</p>
 <p>Diego pulls a plastic tarp away from a large meeting table, dust flying everywhere.
 Karen bends over and lets out 3 short sneezes, sniffles, and stands upright.</p>
 <div class="dialogue">
 <h4>KAREN</h4>
 <p class="parenthetical">(sarcastically)</p>
-<p>What a lovely place you've chose to meet...</p>
+<p>What a lovely place you've chose to meet.</p>
 </div>
 <div class="dialogue">
 <h4>DIEGO</h4>
 <p class="parenthetical">(snaps his fingers and points to Karen)</p>
-<p>Well... as you know, the con will go bankrupt soon if we don't slow its growth.</p>
+<p>Well, as you know, the con will go bankrupt soon if we don't slow its growth.</p>
 </div>
 <div class="dialogue">
 <h4>KAREN</h4>
-<p>Yes, I brought it up to you last week...</p>
+<p>Yes, I brought it up to you last week.</p>
 </div>
 <div class="dialogue">
 <h4>DIEGO</h4>